Crowmarsh Gifford

-Crowmarsh Gifford, commonly known as Crowmarsh, is a village in the civil parish of Crowmarsh in South Oxfordshire.
+Crowmarsh Gifford, commonly known as Crowmarsh, is a village in the civil parish of Crowmarsh, in the South Oxfordshire district, in the county of Oxfordshire, England.
 It is beside the River Thames opposite the market town of Wallingford, the two linked by Wallingford Bridge.
 Crowmarsh parish also includes the hamlet of Newnham Murren, which is now merged with the village; the hamlet of Mongewell, and the village of North Stoke 2 mi to the south.

 History

 After the Norman Conquest of England most of the land was granted to Walter Giffard, later Earl of Buckingham.
 It later came into the possession of William Marshal, 1st Earl of Pembroke and remained with his heirs until passing back to the Crown.
 Nearby Newnham Manor was originally granted by William the Conqueror to Miles Crispin, but by 1428 was owned by Thomas Chaucer, son of the poet Geoffrey Chaucer.
 After his death it was passed to his daughter Alice, wife of William de la Pole, 4th Earl of Suffolk.
 Other land was granted to Battle Abbey.

 The Church of England parish church of Saint Mary Magdalene is said to have been built in about 1120.
 The north door, south door, three windows in the south wall, chancel arch and font are all Norman.
 A north transept with a pointed arch was added in about 1200.
 The building was restored in 1836 and 1868.
 In 1139 King Stephen built a wooden fort in Crowmarsh, the first of a series built in opposition to Wallingford Castle, which supported his cousin Matilda during the civil war known as The Anarchy.
 The forts were probably dismantled as a result of the Treaty of Wallingford of 1153.
 The castle at Crowmarsh consisted of a 20 to 25 m wide ditch surrounding an enclosure measuring 50 by 35 m.